INTERPRETATION AND GUIDELINES

-MSHA regularly reviews and re-evaluates "P" code situations to see whether feasibility conditions have changed.
-If new technology becomes available that could affect outstanding "P" code feasibility determinations, MSHA will notify the mining community of the new technology by posting information about it on the MSHA web site.
-Thereafter, the local MSHA inspector will notify individual mine operators about the new technology if their mines have received a "P" code for which the new technology is relevant.
+MSHA reviews and re-evaluates situations where the P-action code was used to see whether feasibility conditions have changed.
+If new technology becomes available that could affect feasibility determinations, MSHA will notify the mining community of the new technology by posting information about it on the MSHA web site.
+Thereafter, the local MSHA inspector will notify individual mine operators about the new technology if, at their mines, the P-action code was used for which the new technology is relevant.
 Any failure by MSHA to notify, however, does not relieve the mine operators from their responsibility to implement feasible controls whenever those controls become available.

-MSHA will make a case-by-case determination of whether implementation of the new technology is feasible for each individual mine that currently has "P" code status due to a noise source to which the new technology applies.
+MSHA will make a case-by-case determination of whether implementation of the new technology is feasible for each individual mine where the P-action code was used due to a noise source to which the new technology applies.
 There may be reasons why the new technology may not be deemed feasible for a particular mine even though it is effective elsewhere.
-For example, because of the nature of the operation and the miners' activities, the new engineering control may not be capable of achieving a 3 dBA reduction in the miners' noise exposure at that particular facility, even if it has been shown to reduce the noise level from a particular piece of equipment by 3 dBA.
+For example, because of the nature of the operation and the miners’ activities, the new engineering control may not be capable of achieving a 3 dBA reduction in the miners’ noise exposure at that particular facility, even if it has been shown to reduce the noise level from a particular piece of equipment by 3 dBA.

 If MSHA deems the new technology to be feasible for the particular mine, the operator will be so informed and expected to implement it within a reasonable period of time to be determined by MSHA on a case-by-case basis.
-If the operator does not do so, the "P" code designation will be terminated, and a citation will be issued for failing to utilize all feasible controls to achieve the PEL.
-If the mine operator installs the new technology and still does not achieve the PEL, the "P" code would be continued, and a citation would not be issued.
-Of course, the "P" code would terminate without the issuance of a citation if the mine operator reduces miners' exposures to the PEL through the use of any combination of engineering and/or administrative controls, even if they differ from the new technology identified by MSHA.
+If the operator installs the new technology and still does not achieve the PEL, a citation would not be issued.
+If the operator does not do so, and a resample of the occupation determines a citeable overexposure still exists, a citation will be issued for failing to utilize all feasible controls to achieve the PEL.
+Of course, there would be no citation issued if the operator reduces miners’ exposures to the PEL through the use of any combination of engineering and/or administrative controls, even if they differ from the new technology identified by MSHA.

 2. How does MSHA expect that new technology will be developed?